 Mr. Yang received his B.A. from U.C.
 Berkeley, where he graduated with High Honors and was elected to Phi Beta Kappa.
 He also received the Gordon and Ida Sproul Award, Student Life Achievement Award, and Delta Chi Leadership Award.

-- Member, California State Bar's Committee on Administration of Justice
+- Vice Chair, California State Bar's Committee on Administration of Justice

 - Member, American Bar Association's Legal Opportunity Scholarship Committee